 So, you’ve decided not to attend art school.
 Great!
 You’re in luck because there are a number of different opportunities for professional development that are far less expensive.

-All you need is some talent, a passion to succeed, and the drive to pursue a career.
+All you need is some talent, a passion to succeed, and the drive to pursue your career goals.

 These are some alternatives to attending art school: